zeromq/netmq/docs/receiving-sending.md

         return data;
     }

+---

 ## Sending

-A `NetMQSocket` (which all the socket types inherit from) has a single `public virtual void Send(ref Msg msg, SendReceiveOptions options)` method.
+A `NetMQSocket` (which all the socket types inherit from) has a single send method:

+    :::csharp
+    public virtual void Send(ref Msg msg, SendReceiveOptions options)

 But you will likely not actually use this method.
-What you will end up using is one the extra extension methods that is available for `IOutgoingSocket`.
+Often it's more convenient to use one of the many extension methods for `IOutgoingSocket`.

-These extension methods are shown below, one of these should give you what you want, but if it doesn't you simply need to write an extra extension method to suit your needs
+These extension methods are shown below, one of these should give you what you want, but if it doesn't you simply need to write an extra extension method to suit your needs.

+    :::csharp
     public static class OutgoingSocketExtensions
     {
         public static void Send(this IOutgoingSocket socket, byte[] data);